Procard Policy & Procedure Manual

 - Travel and business related reporting process is easier

 4.3.
-ADVANTAGES TO THE BUDGET ADMINISTRATOR
+ADVANTAGES TO THE APPROVER

 - Reduced need for check and purchase requisitions